How Much Care Will You Need?

 The duration and level of long-term care will vary from person to person and often change over time.
 Here are some statistics (all are “on average”) you should consider:

-- Someone who is 65 today will need some type of long-term care services and supports for three years
+- Someone turning age 65 today has almost a 70% chance of needing some type of long-term care services and supports in their remaining years

 - Women need care longer (3.7 years) than men (2.2 years)